 Because it’s a little more difficult to get a mortgage as a freelancer, it’s a very good idea to get loan approval before even thinking about house hunting.
 Then, when you do get an agent and begin actively shopping, you’ll know exactly what you can afford and that you can actually get the financing.

-The Most Important Tip for Freelancers to Get a Mortgage in Los Angeles
+The Most Important Tip for Freelancers to Get a Mortgage in Riverside

-Now, we understand that all this can seem a little daunting to an already busy freelancer just to get a mortgage in Los Angeles.
+Now, we understand that all this can seem a little daunting to an already busy freelancer just to get a mortgage in Riverside.
 But you can get expert help to ease the burden and provide guidance for navigating through the whole process.